ChirurgixAI/Chirurgix_AnatoGen/README.md

    - Install CUDA toolkit if needed
    - Set environment variables as needed

-For detailed troubleshooting, please refer to our [documentation](docs/troubleshooting.md).
+For detailed troubleshooting, please make an Issue.

 ---